gitan12/Predicting_Insurance_Premium/README.md

 We create a histogram to visually represent the distribution of ages in our dataset.
 The histogram reveals how frequently different age groups occur within the data.
 This distribution provides insights into the demographic composition of the dataset, aiding in further analysis and modeling decisions.

 #### 2. Premium Distribution
-We create a histogram to visualize the distribution of premiums.

 ```python
 plt.figure(figsize=(8, 5))